 [APPLAUSE]

 Now, our questions are for one partner at a time.
-I'll ask the question, and your job is to match the answer your partner would give.
+I'll ask the question.
+And your job is to match the answer your partner would give.

 Prairie voles, you're up first.
 What is your partner's favorite item in your home?